odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 * Anglo-Saxon Accounting (U.S., U.K.,, and other English-speaking
-  countries including Ireland, Canada, Australia, and New Zealand) where cost of good sold are reported when products are sold/delivered.
+  countries including Ireland, Canada, Australia, and New Zealand) where costs of good sold are reported when products are sold/delivered.
 * European accounting where expenses are accounted at the supplier bill.